-Ready to rake a road trip with you kids?
+Ready to take a road trip with your kids?
 It shouldn’t come as a surprise that a road trip with kids can be a hefty undertaking.
-These helpful road trip tips with kids and make your vacation easy and enjoyable.
+These helpful road trip tips with kids make your vacation easy and enjoyable.

-We then started flying abroad to road trip, covering thousands of miles in the process.
+We then started flying abroad on road trips, covering thousands of miles in the process.
 So it’s safe to say we’ve had some experience.

-And over the years, we come to learn many things about how to make road trips easier, more enjoyable, and most importantly, how to get to our destinations in a timely manner.
+And over the years, we come to learn many things about how to make road trips easier, more enjoyable, and most importantly, how to get to our destinations promptly.

-While we have lived full time in our RV and traveled, we often leave the RV behind and do road trips in our truck, staying at hotels, Airbnbs, or camping.
+While we have lived full-time in our RV and traveled, we often leave the RV behind and do road trips in our truck, staying at hotels, Airbnb, or camping.
 We’ve even flown to Hawaii, Europe, and New Zealand and taken road trips there.
 The 21 tips will make your road trip with kids a success for all types of travel.

 1. Charge Their Electronics For The Driving

-One of the most obvious things you should do is have you and every one of your family member’s devices fully charged before you leave.
-It’s true that most cars & RVs have chargers you can use while driving, but chances are, they won’t be able to keep up with everyone’s battery loss.
+One of the most obvious things you should do is have your and every one of your family member’s devices fully charged before you leave.
+Most cars & RVs indeed have chargers you can use while driving, but chances are, they won’t be able to keep up with everyone’s battery loss.

 While I’m sure you detest your kids spending all day on their devices, there’s just no way of getting around this during a long drive.
 You don’t want your kids to get bored out of their minds and start fighting with one another.
 The same goes for you too.
 Have your devices charged as well.